shredthaGNAR/list-of-my-starred-repos/README.md

 * [rafaelmardojai/firefox-gnome-theme](https://github.com/rafaelmardojai/firefox-gnome-theme): A GNOME👣 theme for Firefox🔥
 * [MethodGrab/firefox-google-search-by-image](https://github.com/MethodGrab/firefox-google-search-by-image): A Firefox extension that adds Google’s "search by image" to the browser context menu
 * [Godiesc/firefox-gx](https://github.com/Godiesc/firefox-gx): Opera GX Skin for Firefox
+* [Ulf3000/Firefox-Highlight-Tabs](https://github.com/Ulf3000/Firefox-Highlight-Tabs): firefox addon to highlight tabs with colors for easy and fast recognition and fluid workflow
 * [SophieFitz/Firefox-History-Combiner](https://github.com/SophieFitz/Firefox-History-Combiner): 🚀 A blazing fast and efficient tool with GUI to combine multiple Firefox history databases together!
 * [pratyushtewari/firefox-like-chrome](https://github.com/pratyushtewari/firefox-like-chrome): This is the userChrome.css that can be used to theme Firfox Quantum 59.0 to look like chrome
 * [eko5/Firefox-Mac-os-X-](https://github.com/eko5/Firefox-Mac-os-X-): Light theme on Firefox